Tenerife tourism is simply amazing.

 The first tourists came to Tenerife with mail ships.
 Airlines or flying machines hadn't been invented.
 Boats which may have been compared to yachts were only known in bigger sizes to pirates and other buccaneers.

-Tenerife holidays really took off by the beginning of the century XX with some big Tenerife hotels.
+Tenerife holidays for foreigners really took off by the beginning of the century XX with more and more hotels that were built in Puerto de la Cruz.

 Tourism Puerto de la Cruz has always been dependent on culture, fiestas and festivals.
 Initially, this was much influenced by the demands of Hotel Taoro and Europe's High society.